Nonlinear interferometry with high-gain parametric down-conversion

 A nonlinear interferometer is a device where two nonlinear effects can enhance or suppress each other.
 For example, if parametric down-conversion occurs in each of the two successive nonlinear crystals, the nonlinear interference affects the mode structure of the output light.
 Moreover, the output light is very sensitive to the phase introduced between the crystals.
-This allows one to perform phase measurements with the accuracy exceeding classical limits.
+This enables phase measurements with the accuracy exceeding classical limits.

-One of the important features of bright squeezed vacuum is extremely enhanced intensity fluctuations.
+Bright squeezed vacuum is a quantum state of light that, among other features, has extremely strong and fast intensity fluctuations.
 This makes it very efficient for all multiphoton effects, including harmonic generation.
 We are using it as a pump in the generation of optical harmonics and supercontinuum.
 We see that it is by orders of magnitude more efficient than coherent light.
 In addition, similar to two-photon light, bright squeezed vacuum enables simultaneously high time and frequency resolution in multi-photon spectroscopy.